ptichko/ptichko.github.io/_posts/2021-02-27-Pipeline-To-Calculate-D-Prime-in-R.md

 4 Participant 4     0      0          12          12         0       24     24
 ```

-Finally, you can pass the columns from output of dprime_cat() function to the dprime() function from the psycho library to compute a number of d-prime statistics
+Finally, you can pass individual columns from the tibble outputted by the dprime_cat() function to the dprime() function from the psycho library to compute d-prime statistics:

 ```
 # Finally, use psycho::d-prime to calculate d-prime stats